hyperledger/besu-docs/docs/Reference/API-Methods.md

 * `pulledStates`: *quantity* - If fast synchronizing, the number of state entries fetched so far, or `null` if this is not known or not relevant.
 If full synchronizing or fully synchronized, this field is not returned.
-* `knownStates`: *quantity* - When fast synchronizing, the number of states the node knows of so far, or `null` if this is not known or not relevant.
+* `knownStates`: *quantity* - If fast synchronizing, the number of states the node knows of so far, or `null` if this is not known or not relevant.
 If full synchronizing or fully synchronized, this field is not returned.